-On Friday March 15, the UCV Environment Team is hosting another Intergenerational Activists Gathering.
+On Friday March 15, the UCV Enviro Team is hosting its

 At the second Intergen dinner in the fall of 2018, the definition of ‘activist’ was broadened to include supporters and anyone who cared deeply about the environment.
 Millenial speakers from UBC (Andrew Sheroubi, Arman Mottaghi ) and the community (Nada Grocery) were invited who could share their stories of how they were working to solve environmental and social justice issues.
 UBC Sprouts-Community Eats, which focuses on food sustainability and food security issues, provided the food.

 The third Intergen dinner, which will happen Friday March 15, will be different again, but promises to be just as fun and interesting!
 This time, four veterans will be speaking:

 - Dr Tara Cullis, president and co-founder of the David Suzuki Foundation

 - Dr David Steele, vice-president of Earthsave Canada

 - Quoc Nguyen, organizer Leadnow and director, Humanity Refugee Society